Vision Statement: As a spiritual community, centered in Oneness, we transform through love, empowerment and inspiration.

 Mission Statement: Unity of Hemet is a loving community inspiring peace and transformation though spiritual awakening

-Unity Valley Church was founded in 1962 by Rev. Leila Heffner and a small group of Unity Truth Students.
+Unity Chapel was founded in 1962 by Rev. Leila Heffner and a small group of Unity Truth Students.
 In 1964, a church building was purchased.
 It had formerly been the St. John’s Lutheran church and was located at the corner of Buena Vista Street and St. John’s Place.
 For many years, the minister lived in the adjacent manse, but in 1985, the manse was converted to offices and bookstore.

 In 2001, an earthquake retrofit and landscaping project was begun, and, thanks to the donation of a portion of a large estate by Unity member Faye Rhode, was paid in full.